 FIL Life's Risk Management Policy and framework set out the minimum standards and requirements for risk management across the FIL Life Business.
-FIL Life has adopted the FIL Ltd group-wide risk management framework, supported by individual policies specific to FIL Life.
+FIL Life is part of the FIL Group and has therefore adopted the group-wide risk management and policy framework, supported by individual policies specific to FIL Life.